sangam14/JavaLabs/beginner/ControlTransferStmt.md

 * It is a control transfer statement.
 * It is used to transfer the control of execution out of the block.
 * It is used to terminate execution flow of looping statement.
-* We can not used break keyword within only decision making statement.It must be inside looping statements.
+* We can not used break keyword within only decision making statement.It must be inside looping statements, otherwise it will compile time error.

 ```
 class Example1